dougeby/IntuneDocs/intune/conditional-access-exchange-create.md

    -  For **Device platform exceptions**, select **Add**, and then specify platform details as needed for your environment.

-      If the **Unmanaged device access** setting is set to **Blocked**, devices that are enrolled and compliant are allowed even if there is a platform exception to block them.
+      If the **Unmanaged device access** setting is set to **Blocked**, devices that are enrolled and compliant are allowed even if there's a platform exception to block them.

    Select **OK** to save your edits.